Many of our readers have asked us to share tips on how to optimize blogs posts for SEO, so they can get better search rankings.

 This will be your focus keyword.
 It is the search phrase that your users are most likely to look for.

-If you are using the Yoast SEO plugin, then you can set the focus keyword in your article’s SEO settings.
+If you are using the All in One SEO plugin, then you can set the focus keyword in your article’s SEO settings.
 This would allow you to see how effectively you have used it in your article.

 Next, you need to find out the Latent Semantic Indexing (LSI) keywords.
 These are the searches related to your focus keyword.